shapeshed/shapeshed.com/content/post/vim-plugins.md

 In my testing I have found that packages work out of the box and I am confident enough to remove Pathogen and use the native approach to loading packages.
 Pathogen has worked really well for me but less third-party code is a good thing.

 Vim's approach to package management is not particularly user friendly mainly because it pushes the management of packages into user land.
 Help tags are not automatically generated for packages either ([Vundle][2] has this) but this could probably be wrapped up in a script.
 Git submodules still feel clunky but they have worked well with Pathogen and I am confident this will work for me.
-Going native feels good!
+Going native and reducing dependencies feels good!